FuelRats/pipsqueak3/CONTRIBUTING.md

 ## Testing Documentation

-Use docstrings and comments to document how your features function and why Further, all new features must include Unit Tests.
+Use docstrings and comments to document how your features function.
+Further, all new features must include Unit Tests.

 PRs for new features without **meaningful** Unit Tests will _**NOT**_